Crisis in Ukraine

 ConfMedicallict and war

 Russian forces launched attacks on multiple cities in late February 2022, damaging key infrastructure and civilian areas.
-Millions of Ukrainians are at risk.
+An estimated 14.6 million Ukrainians are in need of assistance.

 MedicalRefugees and displaced persons